freddbomba/legrandjeu/Documents/F-Hack/LGJ-Hack.md

 - Lands and Tokens: free representation and production of the Lands owned by players and of the Functional Elements acquired or exchanged to be placed on the Board.
 The gamers are also provided with building material  (pongo or sticks and colored papers), and encouraged to build upon their territories what they have constructed as a line of process

 - Means of transport, logistics etc.
-They can be simulated in the game and descrived as production lines.
+They can be simulated in the game and described as production lines.
 A physical representation will be made by the player to be put on the board and move.

 - Master diary: to inspire and support the reporting of the Master including a Note-taking form, a matrix of Elements, a list of Events and a list of Victory rule for the table and for the tournament.
+Is worked out before the game to set some general scenario.

-and a set of basic rules:
+A set of basic rules:

 Set-up: roll of dice to distribute lands, blacks and whites to the players.
 Is up to the master to decide how much land and resources our players have access to at the beginnig of the game.
 Es.
 1d6 of Territories, 3d6 of white, 1d6 of black each.

+Round:

+Set-up
+- Body-ID is set
+- Assignment of initial coins using dices
+- Assignment of initial REPUTATION level
+- Player Choses his Alignment, name and
+- Assignment of 2 IDs to each player, the ID can be placed on the board

+TURN
-Round: each player pays 1 white in the Common pot; this is the "expenses/taxes";
+- each player pays a fixed rate of white (living allowances) in the Common pot; this is the "expenses/taxes";
+- collects the result of his activities
-then “Invests” or “Learns” or “Calls the Assembly”;
+- then decides between “Invests” or “Learn” or “Call the Assembly”;
-at the end he spins the Wheel of Fortune

-Strategy: fee to create a cooperative production line 5 whites each Element;  fee for player’s death double the black for all players.
+- then Spins the wheel

+## How to win
 According to the rule adopted to win we will develop the game in a direction or another.
 The rule is stated at the beginning according to the situation that we want to model.
 For example the more used is
 a) wins the player that after n tours (or for ex.
 2 hrs game time) has the best balance between white and Blacks another can be